When you edit in ArcGIS Runtime, you add, update, and delete features. Updating features includes:

 - You can publish a feature service using ArcGIS Pro to ArcGIS Online or ArcGIS Enterprise.
 For offline workflows, you must enable the Feature Access capability and ensure that the service is sync-enabled (discussed in Prepare data for offline use.

-- You can create a feature layer using the ArcGIS for Developers site.
-Log in to the site using your organization account or your free developers subscription.
+- You can create a feature layer using the ArcGIS Developer site.
+Log in to the site using your ArcGIS Online or free ArcGIS Deveoper account.
 Access the Layers tab and click the Create New Layer button.
 For offline workflows, follow the instructions to create the new feature layer ensuring that you have checked the box to enable the layer to be taken offline to allow it to be viewed, edited, and synchronized.
 After creating a layer you can add data to it in the ArcGIS Online Map Viewer.

 Feature collections are static collections of features stored as JSON inside the map or a referenced portal item.
 Many ArcGIS Online operations create feature collections, such as adding Map Notes to your map, importing shapefiles, importing GPX files or sharing analysis results as items.
 There are two representations of feature collections which are important to understand when it comes to editing and saving features.